 Offered by Federal Occupational Health, classroom training is available related to asbestos abatement, asbestos inspection, asbestos operations and maintenance, and asbestos awareness.
 The courses vary in duration depending on the complexity of the material being addressed.

 This course provides an overview of the purpose, legal framework, and implementation of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

 Offered by the Army Corps of Engineers, this course focuses on the regulatory requirements for cleaning up hazardous substances, pollutants, and contaminants under CERCLA and solid and/or hazardous wastes at RCRA sites.
 This is course #356.

 The focus of this 2-hour EPA course is how to develop an effective SWPPP.
 IT includes a discussion of common problems found on construction sites.
-This course is available online or in an MP4 version.

 This course provides an overview of the vapor intrusion exposure pathway including its scientific foundation, regulatory framework, and the technical aspects of investigating and remediating contaminated vapor sites.
 The class will cover topics such as: screening sites for potential vapor intrusion concerns, conducting field investigations, sampling techniques, data analyses, exposure point calculations, the Johnson and Ettinger predictive model, vapor intrusion risk assessment, vapor intrusion mitigation, and remediation.
 Participants will work through practical problems and typical site scenarios based on case studies of established vapor intrusion sites.
 This course provides a comprehensive introduction for those new to the field, and will also provide insights, data analysis techniques, and the latest research for more advanced participants.